This article is regularly updated to reflect emerging developments.

 The app will log, using Bluetooth LE (a standard feature that runs continuously and automatically on your smartphone), the proximity of other people who have the app installed.
 A record of this “anonymous proximity information” will be stored on the device.
 Users will be encouraged to enter into the app whether they have experienced symptoms of coronavirus.
 If a user reports symptoms of Covid-19, all of their contact data for the previous 28 days will be uploaded to the central server.
 All of the people they came into close contact with will then receive an alerts of the need to self-isolate.

 If someone reports symptoms, a contact tracer will get in touch and, depending on their responses, may arrange for them to take a Covid-19 test.
-However at present, the app has no way for users to enter this test result into the app.

 When will it launch?